shivangikd/Intro/README.md

 # Hello Everyone!

-I am an analytics professional with more than 3.5 years of experience in the field of Media and Healthcare Analytics combined.
-I recently graduated from the University of Washington with a Master of Science in Business Analytics.
-I am currently in Redmond, WA, and am open to relocation.
+I am an analytics professional with more than 5 years of experience in the field of Analytics.
+For the last 1.5+ years, I have been working as a Senior Data Scientist, Technology Consultant at Ernst & Young in AI & Data Team collaborating with top Financial Institutions.

+I graduated from the University of Washington with a Master of Science in Business Analytics.

 Highlights: